Azure/plato/examples/custom-assessments/README.md

 - You have a trained agent available (for example, you followed our tutorial `getting-started-on-aml`)
 - You have the simulation environment used for training the agent available.
+- You have the Python environment used for training the agent available.
 - (Optional) To run assessments on AML instead of locally, you will need to install the [Azure CLI (with the ML extension)](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?view=azureml-api-2&tabs=public) and an [AML environment](https://azure.github.io/plato/#aml-environment-setup) with the same Python and package versions you used for training the agent.

 ## Example Overview

 This example shows how to run custom assessments on a trained agent using Ray and AML.
-The example uses the "Simple Adder" simulation environment and a trained agent from the `getting-started-on-aml` example.
+The example uses the `SimpleAdder` simulation environment and a trained agent from the `getting-started-on-aml` example.
 The simulation environment is modified to enable custom episode configurations via the _options_ parameter in [gymnasium.Env.reset()](https://gymnasium.farama.org/api/env/#gymnasium.Env.reset).
-Ray is then used to run parallel assessments on different episode configurations, either locally or on AML.
+The Ray Remote API is then used to run parallel assessments on different episode configurations, either locally or on AML.
 The assessment results are saved to a CSV file for further analysis and visualization.

 ## Tutorial

 1. Add the simulation environment to `./scr/sim.py` and modify the `reset()` method to pass episode configurations via the _options_ input parameter.
+We have provided an example of this using the `SimpleAdder` simulation from our `getting-started-on-aml` tutorial.

 2. Add the episode configurations to `./init_conditions.json`.
+The current file contains initial conditions for the `SimpleAdder` simulation environment.

-3. Download the agent checkpoints locally to the ``./checkpoints`` folder.
+3. Download the trained agent checkpoints locally to the ``./checkpoints`` folder.

 4. To test locally, activate the Python environment you used to train the agent, and run the following command in the `./src` folder: